slogoatsss/slogoatsss.github.io/_posts/2019-04-26-Lux-report.md

 <https://www.duelingbook.com/replay?id=25926-9244077>

-My very first move is a misplay, after that it\]s the grind and I win.
-Game 2 he adds Snatch for Merchant and I make my CS into a Senshi which he can't out so I win. :D
+My very first move is a misplay, after that it's the grind and I win.
+Game 2 he adds Snatch from Merchant and I make my CS into a Senshi which he can't out so I win. :D

 Semi Finals vs Chris DiGregorio (Chaos Flip Turbo) 1-2